Azure/azure-sdk-for-java/storage/client/blob/README.md

 ### Downloading a blob to output stream

-Download blob file to output stream using blobClient.
+Download blob to output stream using blobClient.

 ```java
 try(ByteArrayOutputStream outputStream = new ByteArrayOutputStream("downloaded-file.jpg")) {